-4.2.2 THE CENTRAL COMPUTER (POWER)
+4.2.2 THE CENTRAL COMPUTER (QMS)

 Calculations can require a long time and a lot of computing power.
-For this reason we have a very powerful central computer that is hosted by the Tel Aviv University Computing Center.
-This computer, usually called a cluster because it is a connection of many different parts, is optimised for running these difficult calculations all day every day.
+For this reason we have a very powerful central computer that is shared within ICQMS.
+This computer, also called a cluster, is optimised for running these difficult calculations all day every day.
 It's possible to find software to interact with this computer in a similar way to your own computer, and I encourage you to use these in the beginning.
 For example, WinSCP lets you drag and drop files between your computer and the cluster.
 However it's faster, easier and more powerful to use command-line prompts, which in this case will be in the programming language Bash.
-To learn more about Bash and how to use it from any operating system, please see the online tutorial we have written for new users.